Geuthur/aa-skillfarm/README.md

-# Template module for AllianceAuth.<a name="aa-skillfarm"></a>
+# Skillfarm module for AllianceAuth.<a name="aa-skillfarm"></a>

-> \[!DANGER\]
-> Before you create Models, etc remove the 0001_initial.py from migrations folder if you dont have created own one.

-A Template App that templating skillfarm to skillfarm
+The Skillfarm Tracker Module for Alliance Auth tracks skill queues, sends notifications if skills finished and highlights them, making skill management easier for Skillfarms.

 ______________________________________________________________________